Skip to Main Content

 Where Williamsburg's Mediterranean Table Meets the Bridge

 The stretch of Broadway running toward the Williamsburg Bridge has always operated at a different register than the neighbourhood's more self-consciously trendy blocks.
 Industrial bones, mixed foot traffic, a certain workday pragmatism.
-It is precisely this setting that gives Meadowsweet, which has occupied its glass-fronted corner at 149 Broadway since the mid-2010s, a grounding that many of its peers in the area lack.
+It is precisely this setting that gives Meadowsweet, a Brooklyn restaurant at 149 Broadway, a grounding that many of its peers in the area lack.
 The restaurant arrived as Williamsburg was completing its transition from artists' enclave to established dining destination, and it has since become part of the furniture in the leading sense: a place locals return to rather than merely visit once for the Instagram post.

-Mediterranean cooking in New York City now spans a wide competitive band, from the refined coastal French technique at Le Bernardin (French, Seafood) at the leading of the market to any number of casual falafel counters at the other end.
+Mediterranean cooking in New York City now spans a wide competitive band, from the refined coastal French technique at Le Bernardin (French, Seafood) at the top of the market to any number of casual falafel counters at the other end.
 Meadowsweet sits in the middle of that band but tilts decidedly upward in execution.
-Its 2025 placement at #742 on the Opinionated About Dining Casual in North America list is a meaningful signal: OAD's casual rankings are driven by frequent-diner ballots from a community that prioritises cooking quality over spectacle, which means the recognition reflects repeat visitation rather than first-night curiosity.
-A 4.6 rating across more than 1,000 Google reviews reinforces that this is a restaurant with a consistent floor, not one coasting on a single strong season.
+Its 2025 placement at #742 on the Opinionated About Dining Casual in North America list is a meaningful signal.
+A 4.6 rating across 1,087 Google reviews reinforces that this is a restaurant with a consistent floor.

 The Sourcing Logic Behind a Mediterranean Menu in Brooklyn